 Ikebukuro might not be the coolest district, but it's the most reliable.
 Traditional izakayas for classic experiences, modern bars for craft cocktails, late-night ramen shops that never disappoint.
 I send friends here when they want a solid night out without surprises.
 It covers every base without trying to be something it's not.

-Ikebukuro at night
+Ikebukuro street with bars and izakayas at night

 Kichijoji's Small-Town Vibe